VirologyCharite/gb2seq/README.md

 `gb2seq` provides a Python library and command-line scripts that derive information regarding unannotated an viral genome from annotations in a GenBank reference.
-A typical use case is to investigate the properties of an unannotated genome called from a [SAM/BAM file](https://en.wikipedia.org/wiki/SAM_(file_format)) following alignment of high-throughput sequencing reads (e.g., with [bwa](https://bio-bwa.sourceforge.net/) or
+A typical use case is to investigate the properties of an unannotated consensus genome called from a [SAM/BAM file](https://en.wikipedia.org/wiki/SAM_(file_format)) following alignment of high-throughput sequencing reads (e.g., with [bwa](https://bio-bwa.sourceforge.net/) or